superdurszlak/SubroutineTest/README.md

 # SubroutineTest

-SubroitineTest is Abaqus 6.14 plugin intended for user-defined constitutive model assessment automation.
-As such, its planned purpose is to allow to pre-configure and autogenerate simple dynamic/explicit models for user-defined VUHARD subroutines.
+SubroutineTest is Abaqus 6.14 plugin intended for user-defined constitutive model assessment automation.
+As such, its planned purpose is to allow to pre-configure and autogenerate simple dynamic/explicit models for user-defined UHARD/VUHARD subroutines.

 ## Formalities